devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Interaction Note:** COMT variants interact with VDR and MAO-A (see Gene Interactions section).
 Your heterozygous status on both genes does not create a significant concern for methyl donor sensitivity.

+**Clarification: "Methyl Donor Sensitivity" Claims:**
+*[ChatGPT evidence labeling]* Some clinicians report methyl donor sensitivity (difficulty tolerating methylfolate, methylcobalamin, or other methyl donors) in certain individuals with COMT variants; however, **controlled clinical trials confirming genotype-based intolerance are lacking**.
+Observed effects in clinical practice are likely influenced by:
+- Dose and titration schedule
+- Baseline stress and hormonal status
+- S-adenosylhomocysteine (SAH) levels from other sources
+- Concurrent nutrient status
+- Individual variation in epigenetic regulation

+The mechanism linking COMT genotype to methyl donor intolerance is not well-established biochemically.
+This remains a clinical observation rather than a validated pharmacogenetic association.

 **Actionable:** Monitor for mood/stress response patterns.
 Heterozygous status is generally well-tolerated.
 The H62H and P199P normal variants are favorable.
+If using methylated supplements, standard dosing is appropriate without preemptive dose restriction.

 ---